mohitpai/journey-optimizer.en/help/using/action/action-privacy.md

 In Journey Optimizer, you can apply these policies to your custom actions to prevent specific fields from being exported to third-party systems.

+>[!IMPORTANT]
+>
+>The use of Data Usage Labelling and Enforcement (DULE) is currently restricted to selected customers, and will be deployed to all environments in a future release.

 ## Important notes {#important-notes}

 * Data governance only applies to custom actions in journeys.
 Campaign Classic and Campaign Standard actions are not supported.